raaowx/maig/README.md

 # MAIG (Mobile App Icon Generator)

-## What is MAIG

-MAIG (_Mobile App Icon Generator_) is a bash script that automatically generates all necessary icons for Android or iOS platforms.
-The icons will be generated in all the resolutions needed for an Android or iOS app.

 <img
 src="./maig.png" width="25">

+Mobile App Icon Generator (MAIG) is a bash script to generate all necessary icons for Android or iOS apps and stores

 ## How it works